-- They can include vertigo or dizziness, or some people have the feeling of a
+- They can include vertigo or dizziness, or some people feel a zap and a buzzing sound.

-- A brain blink is when someone feels disoriented, or they say they can hear their eyes move.
+- A brain blink is when someone feels disoriented or says they can hear their eyes move.

-- There may be a seizure-like feeling or a headache or sense of pain that comes along with the zaps, but this is less common.
+- There may be a seizure-like feeling, headache or sense of pain that comes with the zaps, but this is less common.

 - Some people have said they feel like their brain is shivering.

 If someone abruptly stops certain medications or lowers their dose too quickly, they could experience brain zaps.
 They can also occur if you forget to take medicines on your regular schedule.
 The medications and drugs most commonly linked to this side effect include:

 - Antidepressants, including selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors